 Picture Mary as a very young woman filled with hope and trust.
 Imagine her anticipation and joy as she prepares for the birth of Jesus.
-As a family, recreate the scene and put on short skits, beginning with #1 below and read the description given to you by the leader.
+In smaller groups prepare and put on a short skit.
+Each group is assigned to a different subject below.
 (The last pages of the Leader's Guide have explanations of each category listed below, to make it easier.)
-Use your imagination and consider using props that you have around your home.